 A Brief Background on Pi Network

 Pi Network was launched in 2019 by a team of Stanford graduates with the goal of making cryptocurrency more accessible to everyday users.
 Unlike Bitcoin, which relies on energy-intensive proof-of-work mining, Pi introduced a novel approach: mobile mining.
-The idea was simple—users could tap a button once a day in the Pi app to simulate mining, earning Pi Coins with minimal battery use or technical know-how.
+Under the hood, Pi Network runs on the Stellar Consensus Protocol (SCP), a federated system that achieves consensus without energy-hungry mining.
+Instead, transactions are validated through trusted groups of nodes, ensuring efficiency and security on the mainnet.

 Initially, Pi operated within a closed ecosystem, where tokens held no real-world value and couldn’t be traded externally.
-Instead, users accumulated Pi Coins with the promise that, one day, the network would transition to an open mainnet—at which point tokens could potentially be transferred, traded, or converted into fiat currency.
+Instead, users accumulated Pi Coins with the promise that, one day, the network would transition to an open mainnet, at which point tokens could potentially be transferred, traded, or converted into fiat currency.

 That transition is now underway.
 With the launch of Pi Network’s open mainnet, the project has taken its first steps toward broader adoption and utility.
 While not yet listed on some of the largest centralised exchanges, Pi has begun appearing on platforms such as OKX and Gate.io.